coollate245/simple-encrypt-tool/README.md

 # simple-encrypt-tool
 This is a simple encrypt tool that i make in free time
+ps: there will be plenty update in the future
 # installation
 ```bash
 git clone https://github.com/coollate245/simple-encrypt-tool